CycloneDX/cyclonedx-node-module/README.md

 💡 If you are looking for a JavaScript/TypeScript library for working with CycloneDX, its data models or serialization, then you might want to try [`@cyclonedx/cyclonedx-library`](https://www.npmjs.com/package/%40cyclonedx/cyclonedx-library).

+## Contributing

+You want to have a certain node-based tool added?
+Feel free to open issues, bugreports or pull requests.
+See the [CONTRIBUTING][contributing_file] file for details.

+## Copyright & License

+CycloneDX Node Module is Copyright (c) OWASP Foundation.
+All Rights Reserved.

+Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.
+See the [LICENSE][license_file] file for the full license.

 ---

 ## Previous versions